 This section assumes that your SunNet Manager console is running successfully.
 If this is a new installation, you can use a copy of your sample database to add Compaq servers.
 If you are an experienced SunNet Manager user, you can begin with a database of other managed devices displayed on the screen.
+For further details, refer to the SunNet Manager User's Guide.

-Adding a Compaq server comprises the following steps:
+Adding support for Compaq Insight Agents consists of the following steps:

-- 1. Transfer the MIB or schema to the SunNet Manager. - 2.
-Compile the Insight MIB files into schemas that SunNet Manager can use.
+1. Transfer the MIB or schema to the SunNet Manager.

+2. Compile the Insight MIB files into schemas that SunNet Manager can use.

 NOTE: Skip this step if you use the predefined schemas supplied by Compaq.
-Refer to the Note at the end of this procedure for more details.
+Refer to the file README.TXT for more information.

-- 3. Copy the schema to the proper directory. - 4.
-Discover or add your servers to the SunNet Manager network subview. - 5.
-Associate the proper schema with your servers. - 6.
-Add a new managed device type for a Compaq server. - 7.
-Create an icon for a Compaq server. - 8.
-Add the final touches (format or clean up the display)
+- 3. Copy the schema to the proper directory. - Discover or add your Compaq Systems to the SunNet Manager network subview. - 5.
+Associate the proper schema with your systems. - 6.
+Add new managed device types for Compaq systems. - 7.
+Create icons for the Compaq systems. - 8.
+Add the final touches (format or clean up the display).